 When you hear squealing and grinding as the bus comes to a halt, you know it is time to have the brake pads and possibly the shoes replaced.
 The bus mechanic can inspect both parts on all of the tires for wearing and thinning.
 If the pad or shoe is beyond repair, the mechanic can replace either with a brand new part guaranteed to last for hundreds of miles.

 You cannot risk the safety of your buses by sending them out with worn-out brake pads and shoes.
 A thorough bus mechanic can quickly replace them to ensure they are safe on which to drive this school year.

 As the fleet manager, you also are responsible for making sure each bus in your fleet has a good battery under its hood.
 Depending on the bus’s age, its battery may be close to dying.
 Most bus batteries are only designed to last for five to six years.

 You cannot afford to have a single bus not working during the busy school year.
 You need each bus to be out on its route every day.

-By taking your buses to a mechanic who can check each one’s battery, you can ensure that nearly dead ones are replaced.
+By taking your buses to a mechanic who can check each battery, you can ensure that nearly dead ones are replaced.
 You can also find out how much life is left in the ones that are checked and left in place.